Tjeu/tjeu.github.io/_posts/2024-04-07-running-jekyll-in-docker.md

 ---

 Inspired by a [repository](https://github.com/peteretelej/jekyll-container) from Peter Etelej.
-Adjusted to work with Podman which is what I use on my Fedora Workstation as an alternative for Docker.
+Adjusted to work with Podman which is what I use on Fedora Workstation as an alternative for Docker.

 The version of Ruby and Bundler is important so that it works together with Github Pages and its [dependencies](https://pages.github.com/versions/).